bugsnag/bugsnag-unity/UPGRADING.md

 - Directory: `Assets/Standard Assets/Bugsnag`

-### New recommended way for initializing Bugsnag

-#### Automatic initialization before the first scene is loaded
+### Automatic initialization and removal of GameObject configuration

+Bugsnag can now be started automatically just before the first scene is loaded.
+You will need to go to Window -> Bugsnag -> Settings and enter your API key and any other configuration options you require.

+You can disable this automatic start in the Settings window and initialize Bugsnag either fully or partially in code with `Bugsnag.Start(Configuration config)`.
+See our [online docs](https://docs.bugsnag.com/platforms/unity/#basic-configuration) for full details.

-Starting Bugsnag via a GameObject has been removed in favor of Bugsnag starting automatically just before the first scene is loaded.
+Starting Bugsnag via a GameObject has been removed.
+If you previously used this technique to configure Bugsnag then you will need to set the equivalent options in Window -> Bugsnag -> Settings.

-To setup your Bugsnag configuration, please open the window by going to Window/Bugsnag/Settings.
-This will show the Bugsnag settings menu where you can add your API key and other settings.

-It is still possible to initialise in code with `Bugsnag.Start(Configuration config)`.

 ### Metadata